Interactive border-wall mural offers glimpse into lives of deported migrants

-TIJUANA (Border Report) — For the immediate future, the waves of the Pacific Ocean will lap and splash onto a brand-new mural that has gone up on the south side of the border barrier between Tijuana and San Diego.
+TIJUANA (Border Report) — The waves of the Pacific Ocean lap and splash onto a brand-new mural that has gone up on the south side of the border barrier between Tijuana and San Diego.

 It took a month for the artists to finish the Playas de Tijuana Mural Project